 In parallel to species similarity, we can also consider species functional complementarity.
 Functional complementarity means that two species provide additional ecological functioning than the addition of the functioning when both species are isolated (i.e., in monoculture) (Tilman et al., 2014).
 Multiple methods are available to quantify functional complementarity from experiments (e.g., Loreau & Hector 2001; Alahuhta et al. 2017).
-We represent functional complementarity using the S matrix, where $s{ij}$ now denotes the level of functional complementarity species j provides to species i.
-Note that $s{ij}$ are negative, as they represent functional complementarity.
-Because of the negative $s{ij}$ , the hypervolume is now expanded (Figure 6D) compared to the case without any functional complementarity (Figure 6A).
+We represent functional complementarity using the S matrix, where s{ij} now denotes the level of functional complementarity species j provides to species i.
+Note that s{ij} are negative, as they represent functional complementarity.
+Because of the negative s{ij} , the hypervolume is now expanded (Figure 6D) compared to the case without any functional complementarity (Figure 6A).
 In general, the transformed hypervolume is always larger accounting for functional complementarity.
 This aligns with the ecological expectation because more variations in ecosystem functioning would increase the overall variation in the metacommunity.

 While species similarity and functional complementarity are related concepts, they can have different focuses.
-For example, accounting for species similarity allows quantifying phylogenetic beta diversity, while accounting for functional complementarity allows quantifying functional beta diversity.
+For example, accounting for species similarity allows quantifying phylogenetic beta diversity (Graham & Fine, 2008), while accounting for functional complementarity allows quantifying functional beta diversity.
 As a side note, the formulas accounting for functional complementarity are identical to those for species similarity (Eqns.
-10 and 11).
-To our knowledge, despite the apparent symmetry between species similarity and functional complementarity, this extension of functional complementarity is not obvious to achieve using the traditional formalism using Hill's number (Leinster & Cobbold, 2012).
+8 and 9).
+Despite the apparent symmetry between species similarity and functional complementarity, this extension of functional complementarity is not obvious to achieve using the traditional formalism using Hill's number in the framework of Leinster & Cobbold 2012 (but see Scheiner et al. (2017) for the case of functional diversity).